daaang/chexdump/README.md

     000003a0  2f 52 65 73 6f 75 72 63  65 73 3c 3c 2f 43 6f 6c  |/Resources<</Col|
     000003b0  6f 72 53 70 61 63 65 3c  3c 2f 44 65 66 61 75 6c  |orSpace<</Defaul|

+You can also set skip (-s) and length (-n) just like in regular hexdump if you want just pieces of files.

 more -f
 -------